kvarak/dnd/docs/_Classes/cleric.md

 ### Shield of the Faithful
-Starting at 1st level, you gain the ability to hinder attacks intended for others.
+You gain the ability to hinder attacks intended for others.
 When a creature attacks a target other than you, you can use your ***reaction*** to impose disadvantage on the attack roll.
 To do so, you must be adjacent to both the attacker and the target.
 You interpose an arm, a shield, or some other part of yourself to try to throw the attack off target.

 ### Channel: Stalwart Defense
-You can use Channel Divinity to shield an ally.
-As an ***action***, you may target a creature within 60 feet, placing a ward on them for 1 minute.
+You can Channel Divinity to shield an ally.
+As an ***action***, you may target a creature within 60 ft, placing a ward on them for 1 minute.
 The first time the creature takes damage while having this ward, that damage is reduced to 0, and the ward disappears.

 ### Blessed Healer
-Beginning at 6th level, the healing spells you cast on others can heal you as well.
+Healing spells you cast on others can heal you as well.
 When you cast a spell with a spell slot and it restores hit points to any creature other than you this turn, you regain hit points equal to 2 + the spell’s level.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Protective Bond
-From 10th level, you can forge a protective bond among allies.
+You can forge a protective bond among allies.
 As an ***action***, you choose a number of willing adjacent creatures equal to your proficiency bonus (this can include yourself).
 You create a magical bond among them for 10 minutes or until you use this feature again.
-While a bonded creature is about to take damge, a second bonded creature within 10 feet of the first can use its ***reaction*** take all the damage instead.
+While a bonded creature is about to take damge, a second bonded creature within 10 ft of the first can use its ***reaction*** take all the damage instead.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Indomitable Defense
-At 18th level, you gain resistance to two damage types of your choice, choosing from bludgeoning, necrotic, piercing, radiant, and slashing.
+You gain resistance to two damage types of your choice, choosing from bludgeoning, necrotic, piercing, radiant, and slashing.
 Whenever you finish a long rest, you can change the damage types you chose.

 As an ***action***, you can temporarily give up this resistance and transfer it to one creature you touch.
 The creature keeps the resistance until your next short rest or until you transfer it back to yourself as a ***bonus action***.